encryption4all/postguard/COMPATIBILITY.md

 ## Reader list

 The window above resolved to concrete versions: the highest published patch of each line in the window.
-This is the list the compat gates will install and run as readers.
-None of those gates runs yet, so for now this list is a review rule like the `/v2` one above.
+This is the list the compat gates install and run as
+readers: `wire-compat-rust` in build.yml enforces the crates.io rows and `wire-compat-js` the npm rows (`pg-compat-js/test/manifest.test.mjs` machine-reads the fenced block below — keep its format).

 ```
 # <registry> <package> <versions...>